-A. Any offer of employment with the School District is conditioned on submission of fingerprints as required by Florida Statute and a background investigation by the District Criminal Background Check (CBC) committee.
-After a job offer, but prior to beginning employment with the District, all candidates for all positions must undergo a criminal and employment background check to determine suitability for employment.
-The application for employment shall inform applicants they are subject to criminal background checks, and advise applicants that failure to be truthful on the application about prior criminal history will be grounds for ineligibility or dismissal from employment.
+- A. Any offer of employment with the School District is conditioned on submission of fingerprints as required by Florida Statute and a background investigation by the Superintendent or designee and District Criminal Background Check (CBC) committee.
+After a job offer, but prior to beginning employment with the District, all candidates for all positions must undergo a criminal and employment background check check (including verification of work authorization status through the E-Verify system) to determine suitability for employment.
+The application for employment shall inform applicants they are subject to criminal background checks, and advise applicants that failure to be truthful on the application about prior criminal history will be grounds for ineligibility or dismissal from employment. - B. As a condition of employment and prior to beginning work, an applicant who has received a conditional job offer must file a complete set of fingerprints taken by an authorized law enforcement officer or an employee of the

-B. As a condition of employment and prior to beginning work, an applicant who has received a conditional job offer must file a complete set of fingerprints taken by an authorized law enforcement officer or an employee of the District trained to take fingerprints.
+District trained to take fingerprints.
 The fingerprints shall be processed by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI).
 The applicant shall be required to pay for full costs of processing at the time of fingerprinting.